mrjianyang/NHL-Point-Predictor/README.md

 | powerPlayTimeOnIce (ppTOI) | 0.252 |
 | points per game (ppg) | 0.273 |

-GridSearchCV() was used to efficiently determine what parameters were optimal for the SVC model.
+GridSearchCV() was used to efficiently determine the optimal parameters for the SVC model.

 ## Results